PladsElsker/sd-webui-alpha-mask/README.md

 ## Features / Won't Implement / Won't Fix
 - This extension won't show additional images in the `txt2img`, `img2img -> img2img` and `img2img -> sketch` tabs (doesn't make sense).
-- It also won't save them on your hard drive.
+- It also won't save additional images on your hard drive.
 - You might need to download images with the top right `download` button:
 ![image](https://github.com/John-WL/sd-webui-alpha-mask/assets/34081873/39d8aabf-5d39-477b-9348-dc9b311b2bd3)
 Doing `right click -> copy image` converts the transparent pixels to black for me, which is clipboard quirk on windows.